-All EVCs listed above are swampy or wetland vegetation communities that require or are tolerant of inundation and therefore are likely to positively respond to the proposed inundation.
-No obligate dry-land communities are modelled as occurring within the inundation area that may be adversely impacted by the proposed inundation.
+The majority EVCs listed above are swampy or wetland vegetation communities that require or are tolerant of inundation and therefore are likely to positively respond to the proposed inundation.
+A single obligate dry-land community - Semi Arid Woodland - is modelled as occurring within the inundation area that may be adversely impacted by the proposed inundation.
+This area has been field assessed and determined to not be Semi-Arid Woodland but rather Riverine Swamp Forest and therefore no impact to obligate terrestrial vegetation is considered to be likely to occur as a result of the inundation.

-8. Avoidance, minimisation and mitigation measures
+8. Avoidance, Minimisation and Mitigation Measures